UntitledModGame/umg-mods/crafting/readme.md

     craftItemLocation = {5, 1}; -- where the items get put after crafting
     craftButtonLocation = {5, 5}; -- where the craft button is

-    openable = {
-        distance = 100; -- default distance that player can open the chest from openSound = "chestOpen"; -- default open/close sounds. closeSound = "chestClose"
-    },

     init = function(ent,x,y)
         ent:super()
     end